grafana/grafana/docs/sources/panels/panel-editor.md

 ### Panel display options (side pane)

-The section contains tabs where you control almost every aspect of how your data is visualized.
+The section contains tabs where you configure almost every aspect of your data Visualization.
 Not all options are available for each visualization.

 The data model used in Grafana, the [data frame]({{< relref "../developers/plugins/data-frames.md" >}}), is a columnar-oriented table structure that unifies both time series and table query results.
 Each column within this structure is called a _field_.
 A field can represent a single time series or table column.